IMSUMEET/TreesDSA/README.md

 - i.e., O(logn) in balanced binary tree.
 - O(n) in skewed trees

-## Traversal in Binary Search Tree
+## Traversal in Binary Search Tree and Binary Tree in general

 - All traversal code in Trees.java file.